-11.21 The shortage of social rented housing makes up around 19% of the total shortfall of housing in the Borough.
-Most of the net demand for social rented housing is for three-bedroom units and the results suggest a small surplus of one-bedroom homes in this sector.
+11.21 The shortage of social rented housing makes up around 29% of the total shortfall of housing in the Borough.
+Most of the net requirement for social rented housing is for one and two bedroom units although the results also suggest a shortage of three bedroom social rented homes.

 11.22 A 'Balancing Housing Markets' (BHM) assessment looks at the whole local housing market, considering the extent to which supply and demand are 'balanced' across tenure and property size.
-The analysis reveals that there is an ongoing requirement for owner-occupied accommodation and a potentially large requirement for affordable housing.
-In terms of the size of property required, the methodology shows the main shortfall is for two-bedroom properties with notable shortfalls also recorded for all other sizes of accommodation.
+The analysis reveals that there is an ongoing requirement for owner-occupied accommodation and a potentially large requirement for social rent and affordable housing.
+In terms of the size of property required, the methodology shows the main shortfall is for two bedroom properties with notable shortfalls also recorded for one and three bedroom accommodation.